LamaM13/LamaM13.github.io/_posts/2019-10-12-stroke-predictions.md

 #### Data Acquisition

-Data was acquired from *Kaggle.com*, [Here is the link](https://www.kaggle.com/asaumya/healthcare-dataset-stroke-data).
+Data was acquired from *Kaggle.com*, [here is the link](https://www.kaggle.com/asaumya/healthcare-dataset-stroke-data).
 The data set includes almost 35,000 of observations.

 #### EDA